18o/cargo-stale/README.md

 ✅ **Reliable**: Respects your version requirements and doesn't suggest breaking changes
 ✅ **Convenient**: Works as both a cargo subcommand and standalone tool

-Perfect for quick dependency checks in your daily development workflow!
+Perfect for quick dependency checks in your daily development